-- references provided by previous employers, including any relevant complaint of fraud or misconduct against the individual; - if the individual has been subject to disciplinary action by its previous employer or to any adverse finding or settlement in civil proceedings; - whether the individual has been refused the right to carry on a trade, business or profession requiring a licence, registration or other professional designation; - in light of the individual's responsibility, whether the individual's reputation may have an adverse impact on the firm for which the activity is to be performed.
+- references provided by previous employers, including any relevant complaint of fraud or misconduct against the individual; - if the individual has been subject to any disciplinary action by its previous employer or to any adverse finding or settlement in civil proceedings; - whether the individual has been refused the right to carry on a trade, business or profession requiring a licence, registration or other professional designation; - in light of the individual's responsibility, whether the individual's reputation may have an adverse impact on the firm for which the activity is to be performed.

-On an ongoing basis, a firm-wide code of conduct/ethics policies can be relied on as part of satisfying the obligation under subparagraph 30(c)(iii).
+On an ongoing basis, a firm-wide code of conduct/ethics policies can be relied on as part of satisfying the obligation under subparagraph 31(c)(iii).
 We also expect derivatives firms to require the employees in its derivatives business unit to read the code of conduct and for each employee to provide some form of an acknowledgement (typically updated annually) to the derivatives firm that they are complying with such code of conduct.

-Section 31 - Designation and Responsibilities of a senior derivatives manager5
+Section 32 - Designation and responsibilities of a senior derivatives manager

-Paragraph 31(1)(a) imposes an obligation on a derivative dealer to designate a senior derivatives manager in respect of a derivatives business unit (unless the derivatives dealer is exempt from this obligation under section 31.1 - Exemptions from the designation and responsibilities of a senior derivatives managers).
+Paragraph 32(1)(a) imposes an obligation on a derivative dealer to designate a senior derivatives manager in respect of a derivatives business unit (unless the derivatives dealer is exempt from this obligation under section 44 [Exemptions from certain requirements in this Instrument for certain notional amounts of commodity derivatives and other derivatives activity].